microsoft/Workshop-Interact-with-OpenAI-models/docs/05-Part-2-labs/3-System-Message.md

 ## Tone of voice

 Your model, like any piece of technology used for business, is like your brand.
-So you want it to have the same approach and ethis you instill in your code of conducts across the business.
+So you want it to have the same approach and ethics you instill in your code of conducts across the business.
 Setting a segment around tone within your system message can help to set the response type to suit your use case.

 Set the system message: